 Graves are prepared for burial in advance of the service, if the grave is left open overnight it will be covered or made safe.
 The Bereavement Services team manage burials across three sites so we may need to prepare a burial in advance or on the day itself.

 All graves are entirely backfilled, usually by machine on the day of burial.
 You can leave once the committal has taken place or you can stay while we fill the grave.
 You are welcome to do either.
-If you wish to assist with backfilling, please let us know in advance and we will be happy to accommodate this.

 The regulations for Lambeth Cemetery were recently been revised to allow headstones, or full or kerbed memorials on graves.